 This case study has demonstrated the suitability of GaN technology for the realisation of a 15GHz PA MMIC for high data rate point to point link applications.
-Key steps in the design process, including preliminary load pull simulations, were highlighted and simulations of the complete amplifier design were presented.
-Good performance was achieved across the required operating band of 14.5 to 15.35GHz.
-Small signal gain is 22.1dB ± 0.4 dB, the output power at 3 dB compression is better than 38dBm with corresponding PAE better than 36%.
+Key steps in the design process, including preliminary load pull simulations, were highlighted and simulations of the complete amplifier presented. were performance was achieved across the required operating band of 14.5 to 15.35GHz.
+Small signal gain is 22.1dB ± 0.4 dB, the output power at 3dB compression is better than 38dBm with corresponding PAE better than 36%.